-If the local phone company does not send a hold release signal, or if they do but the problem still occurs, call the AT&T Helpline.
+If the local phone company does not send a hold release signal, or if they do but the problem still occurs, call the hotline.

 Calls on Hold Are Disconnected

 Possible Cause: Hold Disconnect Time setting is too short.

 What to do: Change Hold Disconnect Time (#203) from Short to Long.